asjadnaqvi/stata-bimap/README.md

 di "`r(sum)'"
 ```

+which shows a population of approximately 329 million.
 Here is a comparison of with defining the `statvar()` option.
 If we just specify `count`, we get the sum of population for each category:

 ```stata
 bimap share_hisp share_afam, palette(orangeblue)  frame(county)  ///